 Debt division can be complicated, but with the right approach you can find a solution that works.
 In California, property and debt will be divided fairly between you and your spouse, but the precise results will vary.
-At the Law Offices of H. William Edgar, we’re here to help you through your divorce to a brighter future—and that includes addressing your debt.
+At the Edgar & Dow, we’re here to help you through your divorce to a brighter future—and that includes addressing your debt.
 We’ve included some helpful information so you can get a better idea of how your debt may be affected by divorce.

 You’ll need to go through a few steps to divide your debt.
 The first is listing everything out, both debt and assets.
 You and your spouse will each need to fill out a Schedule of Assets and Debt (Form FL-142).
 You’ll fill out these forms and then compare them to see if there are any differences or disagreements on whether certain property or debt is separate or community, the value of property or debt, etc.

 It’s important to include everything.
 Don’t leave anything out, as this can create problems later.
 Be as honest and detailed as you can, including every single asset and debt you can find.

 Some of the types of debt to list in your Schedule of Assets and Debt may include:

 For more information on property division in Southern California, see our blog: How Long Do I Have to Be Married to Get Half of Everything?

 Deciding what is community versus separate debt can be challenging.
 Community debt is shared between spouses—meaning they’re both responsible for it.
 Separate debt belongs only to one spouse.